HypermnesiaPlus/Hyperplugin/README.md

   If ya got issues open a issue/pull request. ok im done here good day.

+  Fun Fact: Developement for "Hyperplugin" started on September 30, 2020.

   Also this project is licensed my the apache license version 2.0